-My name is Gabby and I am an eleventh grader from Washington D.C.
-For the first week in March, I had the opportunity to intern at The Ocean Foundation where I learned about different ocean issues, most I had never heard of before.
-Before entering the facility, I did not know the current status of the world’s oceans, and no clue what I could do to fix them.
-Ocean acidification wasn’t something that had ever crossed my mind, and I don’t think it would have if it wasn’t for this internship.
-Unfortunately, I only spent one week at the foundation but I learned more than I had anticipated.
-I was introduced to the Antarctic and Southern Ocean Coalition as well as the Summit Foundation.
+My name is Gabby, and I am an eleventh grader from Washington D.C.
+For the first week in March, I had the opportunity to intern at The Ocean Foundation.
+I learned about different ocean issues, most of which I had never heard of before.
+Before entering the facility, I did not know the current status of the world’s ocean, and no clue what I could do to fix it.
+Ocean Acidification wasn’t something that had ever crossed my mind, and I don’t think it would have if it wasn’t for this internship.
+Unfortunately, I only spent one week at the Foundation.
+But, I learned more than I had anticipated.
+I was introduced to the Antarctic and Southern Ocean Coalition as well as The Summit Foundation.
 I also had the opportunity to sit in on meetings discussing partnerships and ongoing donation driven projects.

-While interning at the foundation we were asked to create a small research project and I decided to focus on Mercury poisoning more specifically Methylmercury.
-In roughly three days I was able to put together a presentation that I gave to a few of the foundation staff.
-It was interesting because after I had given the presentation someone brought up that they had suffered from mercury poisoning and confirmed my belief that this was a pressing issue.
+While interning at TOF, we were asked to create a small research project.
+I decided to focus on Mercury poisoning, or more specifically, Methylmercury.
+In roughly three days, I put together a presentation that I gave to a few of the Foundation staff.
+It was interesting because after I had given the presentation, someone brought up that they had suffered from mercury poisoning and confirmed my belief that this was a pressing issue.

-I am extremely grateful for the time I spent at the foundation and learned more than I had expected about myself, the ocean, and foundations in general.
+I am extremely grateful for the time I spent at the Foundation.
+I learned more than I had expected about myself, the ocean, and foundations in general.